Boykin Spaniel

 Characteristics

-The Boykin Spaniel is especially appreciated for its distinctive intelligence and its Zeal for work appreciated.
-He is considered very docile.
-With loving consistency quickly leads to success the education of this clever breed.
+The Boykin Spaniel is particularly valued for its pronounced intelligence and eagerness to work.
+It is considered to be very docile.
+With loving consistency, training this intelligent breed quickly leads to success.

-In general, this breed is very compatible.
-The sociable dog meets strangers and people open-minded.
-He enjoys social interaction.
-If the sporty rascal gets enough exercise and work for the head, he also likes to snuggle up on the sofa in the evening and enjoys the company.
+In general, this breed is very friendly.
+This sociable dog is open-minded towards strangers and people.
+They enjoy social interaction.
+If this sporty rascal gets enough exercise and work for his head, he also likes to snuggle up on the sofa in the evening and enjoy the company.

-Female dogs of this medium-sized breed reach a height of about 36-42 cm and weigh 11-16 kg.
-The slightly larger males are 40-46 cm tall and weigh 13.5-18 kg.
-The medium length coat of the Boykin Spaniel is wavy.
-The beautiful dog comes in different strong brown tones.
-White markings on the chest are tolerated.
+Females of this medium-sized breed reach a shoulder height of around 36-42 cm and weigh 11-16 kg.
+The slightly larger males reach a shoulder height of 40-46 cm and weigh 13.5-18 kg.

-The ears hang down the side of the head and also have wavy fur.
-In addition, the pretty dog has slightly longer hangings on the legs, belly and chest.
-His coat consists of short, dense undercoat and medium length topcoat.
-Thus, it is well protected from cold water and harsh weather.
-As passionate swimmer this quadruped has a hidden peculiarity.
-Between his toes Boykin Spaniel has Webbing.
-This advantage serves him primarily in water hunting.
+The ears hang on the side of the head and are also wavy.
+The coat is slightly longer on the legs, belly and chest.
+Its coat consists of a short, dense undercoat and medium-length outer coat.
+This protects it well from cold water and rough weather.
+As a passionate swimmer, this four-legged friend has a hidden special feature.
+The Boykin Spaniel has webbed feet between its toes.
+This advantage is particularly useful when hunting in the water.

 Coat care: